SiTekk/SMTC_SongInfo/README.md

 # SMTC_SongInfo

 This tool retrieves the Information that the System Media Transport Control (SMTC) provides.
-For example the name of the song or the artist to display it for example in OBS.
+For example the name of the song or the artist to display it in OBS.

 ![Alt text](https://docs.microsoft.com/en-us/uwp/api/windows.media/images/smtc.png?view=winrt-22000 "a title")